Law Monitor

 Applicable legislation — verified: Civil Aviation (Working Time) Regulations 2004 (SI 2004/756); retained EU Regulation (EU) No 83/2014 Annex III; CAA CAP 1616.
 Operators must not schedule crew beyond permitted FDP limits and must provide minimum rest periods as specified.

-Note on this entry: I will update this section only when the CAA publishes verified new or amended FTL guidance from a primary source.
-I will not report changes I cannot verify.
-FTL violation assessments require individual analysis of the interaction between the Civil Aviation (Working Time) Regulations 2004 and the Working Time Regulations 1998 — this is a complex area that warrants specific professional advice.
+Note on this entry: This section will be updated only when the CAA publishes verified new or amended FTL information from a primary source.
+FTL violation assessments require individual analysis of the interaction between the Civil Aviation (Working Time) Regulations 2004 and the Working Time Regulations 1998 — this is a complex area that warrants specific professional assessment.

 Source: CAA — Flight Time Limitations ↗